Jaopoku/enhancing-patient-outcome/README.md

 # Patient-data analysis

-Reconstructed Python analysis of the supplied workbook, not the original historical thesis implementation.
+Reconstructed Python analysis of the workbook data.

-## What changed

 - Added `src/predictor_summary.py` to calculate the eight-predictor table directly from `Patient_Data`, without reading the workbook's summary sheets.